During a hot summer day, fun water balloon games are a great way for the kids to beat the heat.

 Why not make a typical obstacle course a little more challenging by having the party guests balance a water balloon on their heads while going through it.
 Kids could also balance the water balloon on a paper plate or even a wooden spoon while going through the obstacle course.

 10- Water balloon darts

 Use hula hoops on the ground to make targets, each worth a designated number of points.
 Have kids throw their water balloons and keep track of their score.
 Using a hula hoop is much better than drawing targets with sidewalk chalk, as the chalk would just run and disappear.
 Get creative with your targets, buckets, pots, rope, or a garden hose are all target material.
 With enough rope, you could even make a giant water balloon dartboard!

 Divide players in 2 teams, and place a line in the middle and a territory line for each team 5 to 6 yards away.
 Place buckets or a kiddy pool filled with water balloons on the middle line.

 Start the game with each team in their territories.
 When the game starts, every player goes and grabs a water balloon from the center line but has to go back to their territory before they can throw it to the opposite team.
 If a player is hit, he’s out.
 If a player from team A catches a balloon without it breaking, the player from team B who threw the water balloon is out and one already out player from team A can come back in.

-Of course the players will have to reload by crossing their territory line and grab more water balloons making them vulnerable.
-The winning team is the one who eliminates all the players on the other team first.
+Of course, the players will have to reload by crossing their territory line and grab more water balloons making them vulnerable.
+The winning team is the one that eliminates all the players on the other team first.

 Chaos and much laughter is sure to ensue in this fun water balloon challenge.